msoal-design/lessIsMoreCarousel/README.md

 **Performant:** super lite and speed component.
 You can add several carousels on the same page with confidence.

 **Mobile & Desktop:** It was designed to be used in responsive websites, with the mobile-first approach in mind.
+Touch scroll for mobile devices, arrows for desktop.

 **UX Ready:** I’m a UX Designer, so the component was designed considering all the UI Patterns.